JordenNorton/JordenNorton/README.md

 ## 📈 Future Goals
 - **Expand My Programming Portfolio:** By learning Python and contributing to a variety of projects, I aim to build a diverse portfolio.
-- **Advance in RPA:** Seeking to deepen my expertise in RPA, exploring advanced techniques and tools.
+- **Advance in RPA and Business Automation:** Seeking to deepen my expertise in RPA and business automation, exploring advanced techniques and tools in Microsoft Power Platform and beyond.

 ## 📫 How to Reach Me
 - **Email:** [jordennortondev@gmail.com](mailto:jordennortondev@gmail.com)